 Rosie Dunsford, Owner, The Calistoga Inn & Brewery

-Make your favorite brownie recipe, with or without nuts, in an 8” x 8” pan, Bake until fudgie.
-Don’t over bake.
-Let it cool completely and then crumble into 1” or into pieces.
+Make your favorite brownie recipe, with or without nuts, in an 8” x 8” pan.
+Bake until fudgy.
+Don’t overbake.
+Let it cool completely and then crumble into 1” pieces.

 Add 2 oz. of warm chocolate sauce when serving.